-ENG 232 American Literature II
+FNG 232 American Literature II

-This course covers selected works in American literature from 1865 to the present.
-Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
+Prerequisites: "C" or better earned in ENG 112, ENG 113 or ENG 114 Corequisites: None College Transfer Course drama.
 Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Humanities/Fine Arts-AA/AS.